coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 I figured a JLPT-based deck of a few thousand cards could be created programatically.
 I took lists of vocab within the JLTP, joined it with vocab word information, and made a programmable pipeline to be able to handle the thousands of flashcards that are needed for mastering the Japanese language.

-I use these generated decks for my own vocabulary study, and aim to keep it up-to-date and relevant for both myself and others who use it.
+I use these generated decks for my own vocabulary study, and aim to keep it relevant for both myself and others who use it.
 I want something focused - just JLPT, and to do it well.
 To be a correct and up-to-date resource for language study.

+It's been a challenge figuring out a way to keep the process repeatable, yet make changes to cards and entries when they are incorrect or could do with improvement.

 ## Further ideas